codetheweb/tuyapi/docs/SETUP.md

 1. Follow the below method from steps 1 through 4.
 2. Go to Cloud Development -> select your application -> Project Overview -> Linked Device -> Link devices by App Account.
-3. Click 'Add App Account' and scan the QR code from your app.
+3. Click 'Add App Account' and scan the QR code from your app (go to the 'Me' tab, and there's a QR code button in the upper right).
 4. Once your account has been linked, run `tuya-cli wizard`.
 It will prompt you for required information, and will then list out all your device names, IDs, and keys for use with TuyAPI.

 ## Linking a Tuya device with Smart Link